googlesamples/unity-jar-resolver/README.md

 # Getting Started

-Before you import the Play Services Resolver into your plugin project, you first need to consider whether you intend to *redistribute* Play Services Resolver along with your own plugin.
+Before you import EDM4U into your plugin project, you first need to consider whether you intend to *redistribute* `EDM4U` along with your own plugin.

-Redistributing the `Play Services Resolver` inside your own plugin will ease the integration process for your users, by resolving dependency conflicts between your plugin and other plugins in a user's project.
+Redistributing `EDM4U` inside your own plugin will ease the integration process for your users, by resolving dependency conflicts between your plugin and other plugins in a user's project.

-If you wish to redistribute the `Play Services Resolver` inside your plugin, you **must** follow these steps when importing the `play-services-resolver-*.unitypackage`, and when exporting your own plugin
+If you wish to redistribute `EDM4U` inside your plugin, you **must** follow these steps when importing the `play-services-resolver-*.unitypackage`, and when exporting your own plugin
 package: